cosmos/cosmos/VALIDATORS_FAQ.md

 ### Will validators of the Cosmos Hub ever be required to validate other zones in the Cosmos ecosystem?

-It is highly probable that they will.
+Yes, they will.
 If governance decides so, validators of the Cosmos hub might have to validate other zones in the Cosmos ecosystem.
 For example, validators of the Cosmos hub will also validate the first public Ethermint zone.
 Of course, they will be compensated for it in the form of block provisions and transaction fees.
 These rewards will be paid in the native currency of the Ethermint zone, called `photons`.

 ## Technical requirements

-### How can I join the testnet?

-The Testnet is a great environment to test your validator setup before launch.

-We view testnet participation as a great way to signal to the community that you are ready and able to operate a validator.
-You can find all relevant information about the testnet and more here : https://cosmos.network/validators

-### Is there a faucet?

-If you want to obtain coins, you can do so by using this faucet (maintained by community) : https://www.cosmosvalidators.com/

 ### What are hardware requirements?